This full-fare advertising rule protects airline consumers — airlines hate it

 Airfare: $314 • Taxes & Fees: $422

-As anyone who has purchased gasoline at the pump can attest, there is nothing novel about requiring sellers to reveal to consumers the full cost of the service offered, particularly where an item is subject to special taxes and fees beyond the generally applicable sales tax.
+Anyone who purchases gasoline at the pump can attest there is nothing novel about requiring sellers to reveal to consumers the full cost of the service offered.
+This is particularly apparent where an item is subject to special taxes and fees beyond the generally applicable sales tax.

-The Full-Fare Advertising Rule protects airline consumers from unfair and deceptive advertising.
+The Full-Fare Advertising Rule protects airline consumers from much unfair and deceptive advertising.